avnet-iotconnect/iotc-azurertos-sdk/samples/wfi32iot/README.md

 Download the [WFI32-IoT Development Board User Guide](https://www.microchip.com/content/dam/mchp/documents/WSG/ProductDocuments/UserGuides/EV36W50A-WFI32-IoT-Board-Users-Guide-DS50003262.pdf) for more details including the schematics for the board (but do not follow the setup procedure in the document)

 ## Adding Extra Sensors to the WFI32 IoT Board
-Even though each WFI32E01 Development Board has its own on-board light and temperature sensors (there is no light sensor on the Curiosity board), additional sensors can optionally be added relatively quickly using existing off-the-shelf hardware.
+Even though each WFI32E01 Development Board has its own on-board light and temperature sensors, additional sensors can optionally be added relatively quickly using existing off-the-shelf hardware.
 [Click here](./Clicks.md) for more details on how to add these sensors!

 ## Program the WFI32-IoT Development Board
-Please refer to instructions from Microchip instructions [here](https://github.com/MicrochipTech/AzureDemo_WFI32E01#program-the-wfi32e01-development-board)
+Please refer to instructions Microchip [here](https://github.com/MicrochipTech/AzureDemo_WFI32E01#program-the-wfi32e01-development-board)

 ## References